2023 Solar Incentives Guide for Oak Park, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a specific (usually small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and similar incentives are typically provided at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives might be available to you if the solar system on your home produces more than a specified (usually small) amount of electricity.
+This category of incentives is generally handled at the state level.
+You can sell SRECs to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+This is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

-Wondering how the ITC applies to your specific situation?
-Contact your local Oak Park solar panel installer to get more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Oak Park solar panel installation expert to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Oak Park solar panel installation expert directly.
+Your local Oak Park solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives